Akos16/test2/README.md

 # Test repository
-Test repo for demonstration in the 1st semester of 2025/2026
+Test repo for demonstration in the 1st semester of 2025/2026, autumn